 Automatic Annual Rate Change In order to qualify for the lower "A" rate charged at $22.95 monthly compared to "B" rate at $30.37 monthly, you must use less than 85 units of water in a 12 month period.
 We assess each account every April and adjust the service rates accordingly.
 If you are currently on the "B" rate in error, please contact us.

 When is my payment due?

-Payments are due when you receive our bill, however, penalties will not be charged to the account if we receive payment within 50 days of the ending of the service period.
+Payments are due when you receive our bill, however, penalties will not be charged for current amounts if we receive payment by the due date on your bill.